jonathonadams/zero-to-production/guides/GETTING_STARTED.md

 ##### Project Structure

 The repo follows the [Nrwl] monorepo guidelines where all applications are in the `apps/` directory and all associated libraries are in the `libs/` directory.
-Assuming you have followed the above and deleted the `examples` applications you should be left with the following app structure:
+Assuming you have followed the above and deleted the `demo` applications you should be left with the following app structure:

 - `apps/todos/todos-web` - The Angular web Todo application.
 - `apps/todos/todos-web-e2e` - The Angular web end-to-end application.